ethereum-optimism/community-hub/src/docs/developers/fees.md

 The `gasLimit` we need to provide is the `encoded` value.
 That, times `0.015 gwei`, is the cost of the transaction.

+#### How much does L2 gas cost?

+L2 gas is purchased in units of 10,000 gas.
+The last four digits of `gasLimit` are the number of units purchased.
+At writing `1 ETH ≈ $3000`, so these digits can add at most `10,000 * 0.015 gwei * 3000 / 10^9` to the transaction cost.
+This works out to `0.045 ¢`, so I am going to ignore this added cost from now on.

+At writing `l2GasPrice` on the Optimistic Ethereum is a million.
+Every 10^5 gas adds 10,000 to `gasLimit` (for other gas prices it should also be every `10^11 / l2GasPrice` gas).
+At present prices it means that a cent buys you approximately 2.2 million gas.

 ### Fees for L1 to L2 transactions